 In September 2020, the Operational Manager of the PHSO stated that they had been assigned my case, and that they hoped to complete their review within the next two weeks.
 Six weeks later, they provided a revised delivery rate of the end of November.

 In December 2020, the Head of Review and Feedback at the PHSO wrote that, actually, the review of my case had not even started, and it had therefore been placed back in a queue pending allocation to another manager.
-It remains there at the time of writing.
+I was warned that asking for any progress updates would only further delay my case.

 In March 2020, we sent my court judgement, and the witness statements from both sides, to the DVLA's legal department.
 We asked if they now considered it appropriate to continue to allow UKPC to access their database of keeper details.
 We received no response.